thomasdenney/equivalent/readme.md

 ```

 * Extension methods are available to all other Swift classes when defined in Swift
-* Extension methods defined in Objective-C are accessible if you import the extension header file (typically named `Class+XYZ.h`)
+* Extension methods defined in Objective-C are accessible across your project but you need to import the extension header file (typically named `Class+XYZ.h`) to avoid compiler warnings
 * It is encourage to use three letter acronyms for extensions and method names in Objective-C
 * You cannot (easily) add properties in extensions